Townsville mutiny

 The Townsville mutiny was a mutiny by African American servicemen of the United States Army while serving in Townsville, Australia, during World War II.

 About 600 African American troops from the 96th Battalion, US Army Corps of Engineers, were stationed at a base outside of Townsville called Kelso Field.
-They were a labour battalion and their main job was to build bridges and barracks.
+They were a labor battalion and their main job was to build bridges and barracks.
 On 22 May 1942, aiming to kill their commander, Captain Francis Williams of Columbus, Georgia, the black troopers began firing machine guns at the tents of white officers, resulting in an eight-hour siege.
 At least one person was killed and dozens severely injured, and Australian Army soldiers were called in to roadblock the rioters.

 Background

 In August 1942, amidst the backdrop of World War II, approximately 7,258 African American servicemen were stationed in Australia.
 Among them was the 96th Engineers General Services Regiment airfield construction Battalion, tasked with constructing the Upper Ross airfield near Townsville.
 However, tensions erupted on April 15, 1942, when around 100 men from the 96th Battalion were involved in a confrontation in Townsville.
 By May 22, 1942, tensions reached a boiling point.
 In response to racial taunts and abuse from white officers, African American troops led by "A" and "C" Companies, launched a riot at their camp.